ozcodex/avr/calculator/README.md

 - 222 op3 codes
 - 22233 op5 codes
 - 33 if op3 this bits indicates the regiter that this operation uses.

+###Flags
+The system will have sowe flags in a byte organized in the next order:

+xxxOSCZE

+E: Equal
+Z: Zero
+C: Carry
+S: Sign
+O: Overflow

 ###Op3 Codes